Tfmenard/terraform-vpn-lab/README.md

 # Cloud Foundation Toolkit - Terraform VPN Network Lab

-This repo contains all source code and resources for Terraform VPN Network Lab as a CLoud Shell tutorial
+This repo contains all resources for Terraform VPN Network Lab as a Cloud Shell tutorial

 ## Start tutorial